 - There was one Cadbury's TV ad in the UK in which a boy gives a piece of his chocolate to a girl sitting behind him.
 The two start dating, get married, and eventually have a son - who then goes on to do the same thing as his father in giving a piece of his chocolate to a girl sat behind him on a bus.
 "First Taste.
 First Love."

-- In Axis Powers Hetalia, the Valentine's Day strip involves, well, Valentine's Day chocolate.
+- The Valentine's Day strip involves, well, Valentine's Day chocolate.
 England goes to give America a chocolate bar that he had heard America wanted, but sees that he already has an entire bucket full of chocolate.

 - In an OVA DVD of Kanokon, Chizuru is trying to figure out what kind of chocolate to get for Kouta for Valentines day, her various ideas being a chocolate bar wedged inbetween her breasts, chocolate molds of her breasts, and finally, a chocolate bikini, which Kouta is to eat off of her.
 She just ends up giving him a traditional box of chocolates.

 - In Love Hina all of the girls do this for Keitaro since they all have feelings for him, in different ways and magnitudes.

 - In Hayate the Combat Butler, Hinagiku Katsura gets a massive pile of chocolate on Valentine's Day.

 - In Sayonara, Zetsubou-Sensei, Itoshiki gets gifts from his entire class, although only two of them are clearly chocolate hearts - a normal one from Nami and one from Chiri which is strongly implied to be an actual human heart.